ThunderboltDev/ThunderboltDev/README.md

-# Hi there, I'm ThunderDev!
+# Hi there, I'm ByteKatana!

 This is what the Code i know
 🐍 Python | 🌐 HTML | 🎨 CSS | 🚀 JavaScript | #️⃣ C# | 💻 C++ & ETC